ruthtillman/processing-batch-ingest/README.md

 # Basic Information and description

 Useful for matching PIDs to files after an ingest.
-Works best when titles are distinct.
-Order ingest metadata file and this file alphabetically on Title.
-Should match, but should be checked at some levels.
-Once column with PIDs has been added to spreadsheet, we'll have the tools to update in the future.
+Should run in the same order as original ingest spreadsheet and thus PIDs should be in the right order to begin with.
+However, dc:title is extracted so we can always compare the two if there's concern.

 ## Dependencies